-released simultaneously.
+Both versions of the QI software are updated on an annual basis to reflect changes in the AHRQ QI Technical Specifications.
+New software versions and updated technical specifications are released simultaneously.
 Routine annual updates include changes based on the International Classification of Diseases, 10th Revision, Clinical Modification (ICD-10-CM), Medicare Severity Diagnosis-Related Groups (MS-DRGs), and Major Diagnostic Categories (MDCs); an updated version of the 3M[TM] All Patient Refined Diagnosis-Related Group (APR-DRG) grouper; new U.S. Census population files; and newly derived risk adjustment parameters.

 The AHRQ QIs are organized around four collections (modules) of indicators: Inpatient Quality Indicators (IQIs), Pediatric Quality Indicators (PDIs), Prevention Quality Indicators (PQIs), and Patient Safety Indicators (PSIs).
 Data captured by and characteristics of each of the modules are shown in Figure 1.
 Detailed definitions of each indicator, with complete listings of ICD-10-CM and MS-DRG codes specifically included or excluded, are contained in the AHRQ QI Technical Specifications.
-Additional data on the magnitude of each indicator across an aggregation of State Inpatient Databases (SID) files is not presently included in the Inpatient Quality Indicator v2020 Benchmark Data Tables, Pediatric Quality Indicator v2020 Benchmark Data Tables, Prevention Quality Indicator v2020 Benchmark Data Tables, and Patient Safety Indicator v2020 Benchmark Data Tables documents.
+Additional data on the magnitude of each indicator across an aggregation of State Inpatient Databases (SID) files is not presently included in the Inpatient Quality Indicator v2021 Benchmark Data Tables, Pediatric Quality Indicator v2021 Benchmark Data Tables, Prevention Quality Indicator v2021 Benchmark Data Tables, and Patient Safety Indicator v2021 Benchmark Data Tables documents.
 Benchmark Data Tables will be included in the software and published in future releases.
-See Appendix D for links to these documents as well as additional documentation on the AHRQ QIS.
+See Appendix D for links to these documents as well as additional documentation on the AHRQ QIs.